 April is the first month of Hawaii’s dry season.
 With the lack of rainfall to cool things down, the temperatures start to climb slowly.

-Although a couple of degrees difference might not make a huge difference now, in a couple of months it’ll be far too muggy to enjoy.
-Inching up to a high of 83°F (28°C) and a low of 69°F (20°C), April is the perfect compromise between warmth and comfort for your Honolulu itinerary.
+Although a couple of degrees difference might not make a huge difference now, we must warn you: In a couple of months it’ll be far too muggy to enjoy.
+Inching up to a high of 83°F (28°C) and a low of 69°F (20°C), April is, in our opinion, the perfect compromise between warmth and comfort for your Honolulu itinerary.

 May

 Increasing by a couple of degrees yet again, May comes with a balmy 85°F (29°C) daily high and stays elevated at 71°F (21°C) after the sun sets.
-This may not be the ideal sleeping condition, but it at least offers some respite from the heat overnight, which you won’t get during the height of summer.
+We know this may not be ideal sleeping conditions, but it at least offers some respite from the heat overnight, which you won’t get during the height of summer.

-May marks the start of Hawaii’s dry season, and with it comes a huge decrease in precipitation.
-Rainy days stay elevated at about ten, but the average amount falls all the way down to 15mm.
-Just a quick tropical shower now and again, and then you can get right back to your day in Honolulu.
+May marks the second month of Hawaii’s dry season, continuing with April’s huge decrease in precipitation.
+Rainy days stay elevated at about ten, but the average amount falls a bit more down to 15mm.
+We’d just recommend preparing for a quick tropical shower now and again, and then you can get right back to your day in Honolulu.

 June

-As the average daily high climb to 87°F (30°C) and lows hold firm at a toasty 73°F (22°C), June in Hawaii is hot and humid.
-If you struggle to adjust to extreme temperatures or catch any ZZZs without a significant cooldown, then summer won’t be a great time for you to travel to Honolulu.
+As the average daily high climbs to 87°F (30°C) and lows hold firm at a toasty 73°F (22°C), June in Hawaii is hot and humid.
+If you struggle to adjust to extreme temperatures or catch any ZZZs without a significant cooldown, we don’t believe summer would be a great time for you to travel to Honolulu.

-Precipitation shouldn’t be much of a concern when planning a Honolulu holiday in June, as it’s the driest month of the year.
-That said, it’s worth keeping in mind that this marks the beginning of hurricane season for the Aloha State.
+We don’t see precipitation as much of a concern when planning a Honolulu holiday in June; it’s the driest month of the year.
+That said, we’d advise keeping in mind that this marks the beginning of hurricane season for the Aloha State.

 Hurricanes (cyclones) are not common in the Hawaiian islands, and the start of the season is pretty slow, with most tropical storms blowing through in July, August, and September.
 But for your safety and comfort, it’s always good to have it on your radar.